 Right now, the only known way to create gravity is with mass.
 To create Earth-like gravity, you would need a ball of mass as large as the Earth.
 The Earth doesn’t have the highest possible density, a neutron star or even a small black hole could create Earth-like gravity using a sphere of mass that is much smaller in diameter.
 Using the density of a neutron star, the sphere could be as small as 0.05 cubic kilometers.
-With a sphere that small, the spherical space station’s floor would have a noticeable curvature.
-You could do a space station but a spacecraft is absurd, there isn’t enough propellent in the entire star system to move something that heavy into a new orbit.
+There is no way to create a black hole or a neutron star, that we know of.
+Black holes that small would be highly radioactive and evaporate very quickly.
+Neutron stars that small would explode.
+The smallest stable neutron star is about 20km in diameter and would have more gravity than our Sun.
+You may be able to do a base around a small blackhole that you discovered but the difficulty and cost, assuming it’s even possible, would make it not worth it.
+A spacecraft is absurd, there isn’t enough propellant in the entire star system to move something that heavy into a new orbit.